This section describes how to create and modify cost rules, and how PPM picks up the best matching cost rule for cost calculation.

-When calculating the cost of a resource, team, or a staffing profile position, PPM uses the rate of the cost rule that is besting matching the resource, team, or the position.
-Here is how PPM picks up the best matching cost rule for a resource.
+When calculating the cost of a resource, team, or a staffing profile position, PPM uses the rate of the cost rule that best matches the resource, team, or the position.
+The following is how PPM picks up the best matching cost rule for a resource.
 The case for a team or position is the same.

 - PPM checks whether the cost rule and the resource contain the same cost factors and whether values of the factors are the same.
 If yes, the cost factor is considered matching.